 Vulnerability strengthens your hand.
 Corporate leadership books will tell you that but I learned it by being laughed at behind my back as a JO.
 The only choice I had was to laugh with them a bit.

-Lastly, that you’re not better than they are.
-In fact, you’re worse.
+Lastly, and most importantly, you learn, that even though you’re the leader, you’re not better than they are.
+In fact, you’re often worse.
 Way worse.
 As a JO, it’s not close.
 But everyone gets that someone has to be in charge.
 And that to some degree, you’re just the stiff that got stuck with it.
 Most you lead are happy it’s not them.
 Pretending you’re Captain America gets you duct taped to the ceiling…I’ve heard…